INTERIM FINANCIAL STATEMENTS

 Management’s plans and basis of presentation:

 The Company has experienced recurring losses and negative cash flows from operations.
-At September 30, 2016, the Company had approximate balances of cash and liquid investments of $14,863,000, working capital of $14,441,000, total stockholders' equity of $17,030,000 and an accumulated deficit of $107,569,000.
+At June 30, 2016, the Company had approximate balances of cash and liquid investments of $16,147,000, working capital of $15,801,000, total stockholders’ equity of $16,019,000 and an accumulated deficit of $105,859,000.
 To date, the Company has in large part relied on equity financing to fund its operations.
-The Company expects to continue to incur losses from operations for the near-term and these losses could be significant as we incur increased costs and expenses associated with the BiOptix operations (see below), and continue to incur public company and administrative related expenses.
+The Company expects to continue to incur losses from operations for the near-term and these losses could be significant, as professional and other associated expenses in connection with possible strategic considerations, evaluations and transactions, appendicitis portfolio related expenses, public company and administrative related expenses are incurred.
 The Company believes that its current working capital position will be sufficient to meet its estimated cash needs into 2017.
 The Company is closely monitoring its cash balances, cash needs and expense levels.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.